Physical Education - Theory Courses

 Foundations of Fitness

-Introduces the essential principles of fitness and exercise science and is intended to be one of the first steps in the preparation of individuals as fitness professionals.
+Introduces the essential principles of fitness and exercise and is intended to be one of the first steps in the preparation of individuals as fitness professionals.
 Provides the fundamental theories, applications and personal experiences necessary for a comprehensive understanding of fitness as a profession and as a lifestyle.

 PEH 285 3 credits